 Welcome to our mountain valley resort ranch.
-We have several lodging options, including condos, cottages, cabins, hotel-style lodge rooms and camping to accommodate any group, all offering exquisite views of the river valley.
+We have several lodging options, including condominiums, cabins, hotel-style lodge rooms and camping to accommodate any group, all offering exquisite views of the river valley.

 While you’re here, explore our many activities, or ask us about the many adventures you can have in the Red Feather Lakes area.
 Whether during the winter or summer or if you’re here for fishing or hunting, we have plenty of activities to make your stay as relaxing or adventurous as you could want!

 In 1969 the Clarence Curry Ranch was bought by Don and Diane Weixelman under a limited partnership.
 The winter pastures became Glacier View and the summer pastures became Crystal Lakes.
 Over several decades Don and Diane were instrumental in the creation of many Mountain Subdivisions northwest of Fort Collins.
 In addition to the areas named above; Green Mountain Meadows, Hewlett Gulch, Deer Meadows, Rolling Hills Estates were all part of the transition from cattle ranches and logging operations into rural mountain subdivisions.